inet-framework/inet-showcases/docs/visualizer/styling/index.md

 Font family, font size and font style can be set by using the `labelFont` parameter.
 You can omit any value from the parameter, if you do not want to change that value.
-For example, you can set `labelFont` to *"bold"* so that font family and font size remain unchanged.<br> The `labelColor` parameter can be set to a single color by using the color's name or the color's RGB value.
+For example, you can set `labelFont` to *"bold"* so that font family and font size remain unchanged.
+The `labelColor` parameter can be set to a single color by using the color's name or the color's RGB value.